 “… Was I really that much of a piece of shit?
 Oh, man, what the fuck was wrong with me?”

-Ainhoa walks closer and takes a seat on a stool next to my hospital bed.
-She places her left forearm on her right knee, closes her eyes and sighs.
+Ainhoa walks closer and takes a seat on a stool next to the bed.
+She rests her left forearm on her right knee, closes her eyes and sighs.

 “You weren’t always like that.
 When I met you, you were funny, and kind, and charismatic.
 I fell in love with you quickly.”

 I have to force myself to hold this ex-fiancée’s gentle gaze.

 “If I was that much of a bastard, I must have been cheating on you even back then.”